elastisys/compliantkubernetes/docs/user-guide/kubernetes-ui.md

 # Kubernetes UI (Lens)

+!!!important
+    As of September 2022, the Lens binary includes proprietary code on top of the open-source Lens source code.
+    Unfortunately, some of that code includes **non-features**, like requiring a Lens ID for "activating" Lens and tracking your activity.

+    We find such practices questionable, especially in highly-regulated industries.
+    Therefore, we currently recommend using [OpenLens](https://github.com/MuhammedKalkan/OpenLens/releases), which is a "clean" binary of the Lens source code.
+    OpenLens consists of all the open-source Lens code without the prioprietary code.
+    Even better, OpenLens does not require "activation" and does not track your actions.

+    The Compliant Kubernetes project monitors the situation and will decide on permanently switching to OpenLens or finding a suitable replacement, like the [VSCode plugin for Kubernetes](https://code.visualstudio.com/docs/azure/kubernetes).

 [Lens](https://k8slens.dev/) is a graphical user interface that you install locally on your machine.
 It provides an attractive and easy to use way of interacting with your Kubernetes cluster.
 Similar to `kubectl`, it can be used to manage multiple clusters.
 You can also install [extensions that help you manage your clusters or applications deployed on them](https://github.com/lensapp/lens-extensions/blob/main/README.md) from a growing list of community-provided extensions.

 Because Lens is installed locally, and has no cluster-side component, it uses the *exact same permissions* as your Compliant Kubernetes user has.
 This makes it a perfectly *safe and secure* user interface to use and does **not** compromise your cluster's stability or security posture.